IDoCodingStuffs/python-doodles/freeform-log.md

 Turns out the oversampling is not good enough for those two.
 Even at a rate of 20:1.

 ### 11 AM
-Let's see how it behaves with the revamped oversampling
+Let's see how it behaves with the revamped oversampling.
+It is still hardly equal across all labels but at least somewhat better.